What Does Code P0068 Mean?

-The ECM relies on the input from the mass airflow (MAF) to determine how much air is being ingested into the engine, the throttle position sensor (TPS) to determine how much the throttle body is being opened, and the manifold absolute pressure sensor to determine what the pressure is inside the intake manifold.
-When this code is set, the ECM is seeing an irregular voltage from these sensors and determining that there is a fault-based on programmed rationality.
+The ECM relies on the input from the mass airflow (MAF) sensor to determine how much air is being ingested into the engine, the throttle position sensor (TPS) to determine how much the throttle body is being opened, and the manifold absolute pressure (MAP) sensor to determine what the pressure is inside the intake manifold.
+When this code is set, the ECM is seeing voltages from these sensors that don’t make sense in relation to each other and determines that there is a fault.

 - Vacuum leak